zachhh888/Wiki-Search-App/README.md

 # Wiki-Search-App

 This project allows a list of hyperlinked search results to be obtained from an input text string using the wikipedia API.
-The code scripts can be run locally using VS code or other local source code editors.
+The app can be run locally by cloning of the code scripts, followed by the opening the html code in the local browser.

 The languages used for this project include: